mamolinux/simple-pwgen/README.md

 Very simple Python3-based GUI application to generate secure and random password.

 ## Download Latest Version
+If you want to generate passwords from terminal, download and install the CLI Backend.
+To use the graphical interface download both the backend and frontend.
+For installation, check [here](#)
 <p align="center">
 	<a href="https://github.com/hsbasu/simple-pwgen/zipball/master">Download Source (.zip)</a></br>
 	<a href="https://github.com/hsbasu/simple-pwgen/tarball/master">Download Source (.tar.gz)</a></br>